braithw8/Interactive-Poster/README.md

 This concatenates into `$("#Title_Title").click(function() {sound.pause();sound.setAttribute('src', 'aac/Title_Title.aac');sound.play();});`

 The spreadsheet used to create the code is available [here](https://docs.google.com/spreadsheets/d/1lC8hsgBdGXd4YCx4ujEXdwN8Nb8D9jy-Y_YoU23IvEA/edit?usp=sharing).
+In addition to creating the code that runs the poster, the spreadsheet is was also the developmental nexus, where elements were created and assigned Illustrator layer and audio file names.
+Progress on both element type completion is tracked with check boxes in the spreadsheet.